• October 1, 2017

 The Deep-Web is anything that a search engine can’t find:

-The Deep-Web is easier to explain as an example, if you wanted to locate a hotel and rates you wouldn’t search Google.
+The Deep-Web is easier to explain as an example, as if you wanted to locate a hotel and rates you wouldn’t search Google.
 You need to go deeper into the web, known as the Deep-Web.
 You would use a specific site, like Priceline, Tripadvisor, or alike to gather your information.
-A search engine can only produce links to press, however sites like Priceline, Tripadvisor, kayak…as examples use search boxes to filter results.
+A search engine can only produce links to press, however sites like Priceline, Tripadvisor, Kayak…as examples use search boxes to filter results.
 Investigative tools and utilities also use search boxes to filter out data.
-So the big difference here is that there is a SEARCH BOX at the website assisting to filter data.
+So, the big difference here is that there is a SEARCH BOX at the website assisting to filter the data.

 If you go a little deeper, you’ll find the Dark Web.